DSC-SPIDAL/sbi-fair/models/calogan/README.md

 2. Run Training
     > At the moment the provided containers are likely to fail to using GPU with recent
-    > systems due to CUDA incopatibilities.
+    > systems due to CUDA incompatibilities.
 We are working to fix that.
     ```bash
     GPU_SWITCH='' # or '--runtime=nvidia --gpus all' for GPU workloads
     # Mount the directories with the dataset